VIA Disc NP for Degenerative Disc Disease

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on long-acting opioids, you may need to wean off them before joining the trial.
 Short-acting opioids can be continued but will be monitored after treatment.

-How does the VIA Disc NP treatment differ from other treatments for degenerative disc disease?
+What evidence suggests that VIA Disc NP might be an effective treatment for degenerative disc disease?

 DB